 Best Nursery Chair: Babyletto Kiwi Electronic Recliner and Swivel Glider

-It will happen: You'll soothe baby to sleep and then sit there, frozen, terrified of moving and waking him up.
+It will happen: You'll soothe baby to sleep and then sit there, frozen, terrified of moving and waking them up.
 Luckily, you'll never want to leave this chair, or really need to.
 Features you’ll love:

 - A built-in USB port means you can charge your phone—and call for backup if you need it.